 The initiative encourages residents to refrain from mowing lawns through the month of May to allow temperatures to remain above 50 degrees for a period of about a week so that ground-nesting insects, including various bee species, can wake from hibernation.
 Delaying mowing also allows beneficial forbs to bloom to provide more abundant habitat and food sources to insects in the spring.

 To differentiate No-Mow May participants from neglectful property owners, the City will require a fast and free registration for the initiative.
+Please note registrations will expire Dec 31 of each year.
+Residents will need to re-register before each May.

 Choose Diverse Plants